jschlyter/custom-integrations-analytics/README.md

 # Custom Integration Analytics

-Based on data from https://analytics.home-assistant.io/
+Published at https://jschlyter.github.io/custom-integrations-analytics/ and based on data from https://analytics.home-assistant.io/.